FaithMuthee/alx-system_engineering-devops/0x00-shell_basics/README.md

-mkdir /tmp/my_first_directory/ - Create a script that creates a directory mv /tmp/betty /tmp/my_first_directory/betty - Move the file betty from /tmp/ to /tmp/my_first_directory rm /tmp/my_first_directory/betty - Delete the file bettyrm -rf /tmp/my_first_directory - Delete the directory cd - -Write a script that changes the working directory to the previous one
+mkdir /tmp/my_first_directory/ - Create a script that creates a directory mv /tmp/betty /tmp/my_first_directory/betty - Move the file betty from /tmp/ to /tmp/my_first_directory rm /tmp/my_first_directory/betty - Delete the file bettyrm -rf /tmp/my_first_directory - Delete the directory cd - -Write a script that changes the working directory to the previous one ls -la . .. /boot -  script that lists all files (even ones with names beginning with a period character, which are normally hidden) in the current directory